mike632t/x11-calc/README.md

 ### Keyboard Shortcuts

-The following keyboard shortcuts should work:
+The following keyboard shortcuts should work on Linux:

 '0' - '9', '+'. '-'. '*'. '/' and 'Enter' should do what you expect them to
 (when using numeric key pad you need to use numlock as usual).